MuhamedElsayedd/Calculator/README.md

-# Calculator
+#Simple PHP Calculator
-Simple PHP Calculator is a basic web application that allows users to perform fundamental arithmetic operations—addition, subtraction, multiplication, and division—directly through a user-friendly interface.
-The app takes two numeric inputs, and based on the selected operation, returns the calculated result.
+A straightforward PHP-based Calculator application designed for basic arithmetic operations: addition, subtraction, multiplication, and division.
+This project is perfect for practicing PHP fundamentals and handling user input.

+#Features
+Basic Operations: Perform addition, subtraction, multiplication, and division.
+Simple PHP Implementation: Ideal for beginners looking to understand server-side calculations.
+#Usage
+Clone the repository.
+Run the PHP file on a local server (e.g., XAMPP, WAMP).
+Enter numbers and select an operation to see the result.